lyleyyy/grid-layout/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Practice
+## About
-The practice is coded with html and scss for personal coding practice purpose.
+This is coded with html and scss for personal coding practice purpose.

 <!-- GETTING STARTED -->